NeffCodes/neffcodes/README.md

 I'm a software engineer with 11 years of experience across diverse areas of print and web design.
 I love blending the art of design with the technicality of programming to create captivating user experiences.
 As a natural problem solver, I enjoy learning new ways to bring ideas to life while maintaining accessible and clean code.
 I want to continue working with diverse, passionate teams to improve the world we live in.

-- 🔭 I’m currently working on [Shower Thoughts](https://github.com/NeffCodes/shower_thoughts)
+- 🔭 My most recent project: [Shower Thoughts](https://github.com/NeffCodes/shower_thoughts)

 - 📚 I’m currently learning **Authentication with the MERN stack**